sarg3nt/certified-kubernetes-security-specialist/03 Minimize Microservice Vulnerabilities/02 Admission Controllers.md

 ...
 ```

-Note that the NamespaceExists and NamespaceAutoProvision admission controllers are deprecated and now replaced by NamespaceLifecycle admission controller.
+Note that the `NamespaceExists` and `NamespaceAutoProvision` admission controllers are deprecated and now replaced by `NamespaceLifecycle` admission controller

-The NamespaceLifecycle admission controller will make sure that requests to a non-existent namespace is rejected and that the default namespaces such as default, kube-system and kube-public cannot be deleted.
+The `NamespaceLifecycle` admission controller will make sure that requests to a non-existent namespace is rejected and that the default namespaces such as `default`, `kube-system` and `kube-public` cannot be deleted